katsiarynashved/Bash/README.md

 During the stydying I have learnt to work with bash.
 Here are the task I made and some more.

 ### Task "University"
 In this task I had to create directory "universiry" and add file "students.txt".
-Then to add date in this file using editor in bash.
+Then to add the date in this file using editor in bash and create some more files in directory "university".
 After that I did several requests to find nesessary information.
 Below is the table with the requests I sent and responses I got.

 | Number  | Request | Response |